Multiple people shot in US city Atlanta, at least one dead, five injured: Police

 Story highlights

-The incident took place on Saturday evening on Market Street near Atlantic Station.
+The incident was preceded by a dispute between a “group of juveniles” which “escalated into gunfire”, said Dearlove.
+He added, “They were removed for unruly behaviour and also curfew violations for Atlantic Station”.

-The incident took place on Saturday evening on Market Street near Atlantic Station.
+The incident was preceded by a dispute between a “group of juveniles” which “escalated into gunfire”, said Dearlove.
+He added, “They were removed for unruly behaviour and also curfew violations for Atlantic Station”.

-According to reports, multiple people have been shot in an upscale commercial and residential district in the United States city of Atlanta.
-Police officials in a press conference following the incident said that they are investigating a shooting where at least one person was killed and five others sustained injuries after being shot.
+Multiple people were shot, on Saturday evening, in the United States city of Atlanta in Georgia.
+Police officials in a press conference following the incident said that they are in the midst of investigating an incident where one person was killed and five others sustained injuries after being shot.

-The incident took place on Saturday evening on Market Street near Atlantic Station.
-Lieutenant Germaine Dearlove, the Atlanta Police Homicide Commander, spoke to the media and said that the people involved in the violence are believed to be 15-21 years old while there is a possibility of more than one shooting being involved.
+The violence took place on Market Street near Atlantic Station, in downtown Atlanta around 8:00 pm (local time), said Lieutenant Germaine Dearlove, the Atlanta Police Homicide Commander while addressing the media.
+According to media reports, the police had barricaded the area near 17th Street and 37 Market Street in the city.

-Reportedly, the police have not identified any suspects or victims yet.
-Dearlove also told the press that the incident was a result of a dispute between a group of teenagers and adults which ended with gun violence.
+The incident was preceded by a dispute between a “group of juveniles” which “escalated into gunfire”, said Dearlove.
+He added, “They were removed for unruly behaviour and also curfew violations for Atlantic Station”.

 WATCH WION LIVE HERE